svera/coreander/README.md

 Even if the application is still indexing entries, you can access its web interface right away.
 Just open a web browser and go to `localhost:3000` (replace `localhost` for the IP address of the machine where the server is running if you want to access it from another machine).
 It is possible to change the listening port just executing the application with the `PORT` environment variable (e. g. `PORT=4000 coreander`)

+### Email

+Some features rely on having an SMTP email service set up, and won't be available otherwise:

-### Send to email
+* Send document to email.

-Coreander can also send documents through email.
-This way, you can take advantage of services such as [Amazon's send to email](https://www.amazon.com/gp/help/customer/display.html?nodeId=G7NECT4B4ZWHQ8WV), which also automatically converts EPUB and other formats to the target device.
+* Recover user password.

 You can use any email service that allow sending emails using the SMTP protocol, like [GMX](gmx.com).
 The following environment variables need to be defined:

 * `SMTP_SERVER`: The URL of the SMTP server to be used, for example `mail.gmx.com`.
 * `SMTP_PORT`: The port number used by the email service, defaults to `587`.
 * `SMTP_USER`: The user name.
 * `SMTP_PASSWORD`: User's password.

+#### Send to email

+Coreander can send documents through email.
+This way, you can take advantage of services such as [Amazon's send to email](https://www.amazon.com/gp/help/customer/display.html?nodeId=G7NECT4B4ZWHQ8WV), which also automatically converts EPUB and other formats to the target device.

 ### User management and access restriction